STATS 331 : Introduction to Bayesian Statistics

 |Capability 4:||Communication and Engagement|

 |Capability 5:||Independence and Integrity|

-- Describe the Bayesian conceptions of probability, and explain how it is used for inference.
-(Capability 1, 2, 3, 4 and 5)
+- Describe the Bayesian and the frequentist conceptions of probability, and explain why the Bayesian one enables probability theory to be used for inference.
+(Capability 1 and 2)

-- Perform parameter estimation in R for some standard problems.
-(Capability 1, 2, 3, 4 and 5)
+- Perform discrete parameter estimation in R for problems with a single unknown parameter.
+(Capability 1 and 2)

-- Perform basic model selection in R for some standard problems.
-(Capability 1, 2, 3, 4 and 5)
+- Perform basic model selection in R for problems with a single unknown parameter.
+(Capability 1 and 2)

 - Analytically calculate the posterior distribution for a single parameter in some simple cases involving conjugate priors.
-(Capability 1, 2, 3 and 5)
+(Capability 1)